antonyhaman/youtube-jextractor/README.md

 ### Q: I need to play both video and audio at the same time, but your library gives me no muxed streams (or they have lower quality), is it a bug of the library?
 No, it's not, my library extracts *everything* what youtube provides for the specific video, but for some youtube's internal reasons they have different set of streams available for each video, sometimes there are muxed streams sometimes there aren't.
 But it's not a problem because you can take separately audio and video stream and then combine them into a single, muxed stream, with any quality you want!
  #### How to do that?
-Depends on how you're gonna play your streams, for instance if you're using ExoPlayer (what I personally recommend for media playback in andoird) you need to take a look at MegingMediaSource.class:
+Depends on how you're gonna play your streams, for instance if you're using ExoPlayer (what I personally recommend for media playback in andoird) you need to take a look at [MergingMediaSource.class](https://exoplayer.dev/doc/reference/com/google/android/exoplayer2/source/MergingMediaSource.html):

 ``` java